 Norway is one of the most prosperous countries in the world and is often considered to be the most developed.
 Not only do they have a well-educated labor force, but they’re also rich in natural resources such as gas, oil, and minerals.
 That’s not all, they also have a surplus in forests and hydroelectric power.

-Its rich economy is also the reason why it has such a high living standard.
+Its rich economy is also why it has such a high living standard.
 For one thing, they have a free and accessible healthcare system.
 Access to higher education also leads to higher employment and lower unemployment rates.

 WTF!?
 No Canada?
 No USA??